English Vinglish: Plot

-Meanwhile, Shashi's niece Radha who is Meera's younger sister finds out about her secret English classes and is supportive of her pursuit.
-Shashi starts watching English films at night and does her homework assiduously.
-To complete the English-speaking course and get an academic certificate, each student must write and deliver a 5-minute speech.
-Shashi's family joins her in New York earlier than planned, to surprise her.
-Shashi tries to continue attending class but decides to quit because of scheduling conflicts.
-The test date coincides with that of the wedding, forcing Shashi to miss the test.
+Meanwhile, Radha finds out about Shashi's secret English classes and is supportive of her pursuit.
+Shashi begins watching English films at night and does her homework diligently.
+To complete the English-speaking course and receive an academic certificate, each student must write and deliver a five-minute speech.
+Shashi's family shows up earlier than planned as a surprise, and after missing out on an event where Sagar injures his leg, Shashi eventually decides to quit because of scheduling conflicts and the fact that she considers herself to be an irresponsible mother since she did not realise that Sagar was injured.
+The test date coincides with that of the marriage, forcing Shashi to miss the test.

-Radha invites Fischer and the entire class to the wedding, where Satish is taken aback at being introduced to a diverse group of people by his wife.
-Shashi gives a touching and enlightening toast to the married couple in English, surprising everyone who knew her as a typical, conservative, Indian homemaker.
-In her speech, Shashi extols the virtues being married and having a family, describing the family as a safe space of love and respect where weaknesses are not mocked.
+Radha invites David and the entire class to the marriage, where Satish is taken aback at being introduced to a diverse group of people by his wife.
+Shashi gives a touching and enlightening toast to the married couple in English, surprising everyone.
+In her speech, Shashi extols the virtues of being married and having a family, describing the family as a safe space of love and respect where weaknesses are not mocked.
 Satish and Sapna regret treating her with disrespect.
-Fischer declares that she has passed the course with distinction and issues her the certificate.
-Shashi thanks Laurent for making her feel better about herself.
-Shashi and her family return to India.
+David declares she has passed the course with distinction and issues her the certificate.
+Shashi thanks Laurent for "making her feel better about herself."
+Shashi's family returns to India by flight, where Shashi fluently communicates in English with the flight attendant.